tc39/proposal-weakrefs/README.md

 This example illustrates two important considerations about finalizers:

  1. Finalizers introduce concurrency between the "main" program and the cleanup callbacks.
 The weak cache cleanup function has to check if the "main" program re-added an entry to the map between the time that a cached value was collected and the time the cleanup function runs, to avoid deleting live entries.
 Likewise when looking up a key in the ref map, it's possible that the value has been collected but the cleanup callback hasn't run yet.
  2. Given that finalizers can behave in surprising ways, they are best deployed behind careful abstractions that prevent misuse, like `makeWeakCached` above.
-A profusion of `FinalizationGroup` uses spread throughout a code-base is a code smell.
+A profusion of `FinalizationRegistry` uses spread throughout a code-base is a code smell.

 ### Iterable WeakMaps

-In certain advanced cases, `WeakRef`s and `FinalizationGroup`s can be very effective complements.
+In certain advanced cases, `WeakRef`s and `FinalizationRegistry`s can be very effective complements.
 For example, WeakMaps have the limitation that they cannot be iterated over or cleared.
 The WeakRefs proposal enables creating an “iterable + clearable WeakMap”:

 Such “iterable WeakMaps” are already used in existing DOM APIs such as `document.getElementsByClassName` or `document.getElementsByTagName`, which return live `HTMLCollection`s.
 As such, the `WeakRef` proposal [adds missing functionality that helps explain existing web platform features](https://extensiblewebmanifesto.org/).
 [Issue #17 describes a similar use case.](https://github.com/tc39/proposal-weakrefs/issues/17)